V-Crypt/V-Crypt/README.md

 - 📖 Reading educational books, as well as love stories and mystery books.
 - 🎷 Listening chilled music.
 - 🏋️ Doing exercise.
+- 🏕️ Spending time in nature.

 Also, I'm currently...

-- ⚙️ Working on carry out more independent projects to broaden my project portfolio.
-- 💻 Taking courses about Web development (Front-End), Cybersecurity (Pentesting) and Databases (SQL).
-- 🔭 Looking for an internship or an entry-level job.
+- 🔭 Looking for an internship or an entry-level job no matter what kind it is, because if I'm interested, I will take it.

 ![Profile Views](https://komarev.com/ghpvc/?username=v-crypt)